European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 Convenience Shorthands
 ++++++++++++++++++++++

-Although property access via device proxies is usually to be preferred, there a scenarios where only a single or very few interactions with a remote device are necessary.
+Although property access via device proxies is usually to be preferred, there are scenarios where only a single or very few interactions with a remote device are necessary.
 In such a case the following shorthands may be used::

    setWait("deviceId", "someOtherParameter", a)
    execute("deviceId", "someSlot", timeout=10)

 The aforementioned commands are blocking and all accept an optional timeout parameter.
 They raise a ``TimeoutError`` if the specified duration has passed.

-Additionally, non-blocking methods are provided indicated by the suffix ``NoWait`` to each command::
+Additionally, non-blocking methods are provided, indicated by the suffix ``NoWait`` to each command::

    def callback(deviceId, parameterName, value):